sandrax/csen359-final-project/readme.md

 - **Singleton**: Used for the wand and grading database to ensure only one instance exists throughout the system.
 This allows consistent access and avoids duplication of key objects.
 - **Builder**: Constructs potions step by step, allowing the configuration of different ingredients and procedures for each potion in a controlled manner.
 - **Prototype**: Enables efficient duplication of ingredients like aconite or moonstone without recreating them from scratch.
-- **Null Object**: Returns a NullPotion when no valid potion is available, avoiding null checks and runtime errors.

 ### Structural
 - **Decorator**: Dynamically adds preparation details (like diced or powdered) to ingredients without changing their core structure.